LAW FACULTY APPOINTMENTS

 UNIVERSITY TEACHING & CURRICULUM DEVELOPMENT

 University of Calgary, Faculty of Law.
-Calgary, Alberta, Fall 2019 – Current
+Assistant Professor, Chair Business Law and Regulation, Calgary, Alberta, June 2019 – Current

 Duke University School of Law, Graduate Teaching and Research Assistant, Durham, N.C., 2018-2019